fosslight/hub-guide-en/tips/1_common/1_oss_table/README.md

 **Bulk Edit**
  - Click the <img src="../../images/common/oss_table_buttons/bulk_edit.png" width="12" height="16" /> button to update all selected rows with the same contents.
-    - After selecting the item, enter the content you want to change and click the "Change" button.
+    - After selecting the items from the checkboxes, enter the content you want to change and click the "Change" button.
+    - After selecting the items from the checkboxes, click the "Delete" button to remove all content of the selected items from the OSS Table.
         ![BulkEditDetail](../../images/common/oss_table_buttons/bulk_edit_detail.png){: .styled-image}

 **Export**
 - Click the <img src="../../images/common/oss_table_buttons/download.png" width="12" height="16" /> button to export the OSS Table contents in the selected format.
-    - BOM Tab : You can download the FOSSLight Report and in various formats for SBOM management.
+    - BOM Tab : You can download the FOSSLight Report and in various formats for the SBOM standard.
     ![ExportListBOM](../../images/common/oss_table_buttons/export_popup_2.png){: .styled-image}
     - Tab other than BOM" : You can download the FOSSLight Report.
     ![ExportListOthers](../../images/common/oss_table_buttons/export_popup_1.png){: .styled-image}<br><br><br><br>